-There are various strategies that can be used to make money in the stock markets.
-These include investing for dividends, investing in penny stocks, blue chips, small capitalization stocks “small caps”, exchange traded funds (ETF’s) Mutual Funds, Hedge Funds and real estate investment trusts (REITS).
+Various strategies can be used to make money in the stock markets.
+These include investing for dividends, investing in penny stocks, blue chips, small-capitalization stocks, “small caps,” exchange-traded funds (ETF’s), Mutual Funds, Hedge Funds, and real estate investment trusts (REITS).

 Strategy 1 – Buying Stocks for Growth

 Most people associate the stock market with the rise and fall of stock prices.
-They would be correct, the appreciation and depreciation of stocks price are the most common form of profiting from the stock market.
+They would be correct; the appreciation and depreciation of stock price are the most common form of profiting from the stock market.

-You purchase a stock at $10 and sell it for $12 this equates to a 20% profit (excluding transactions costs and taxes on the gains).
+You purchase a stock at $10 and sell it for $12; this equates to a 20% profit (excluding transaction costs and taxes on the gains).

 Relying on the profit source to be the stock price means you would inevitably want to invest in growth stocks.
-Stocks experiencing a price appreciation at or better than the market average.
+Stocks that are experiencing a price appreciation at or better than the market average.

 - How long will the growth last?